ioBroker/ioBroker.eslint-config/MIGRATION.md

       ];

-- [ ] create new configuration file 'prettier.config.mjs' for prettier
+- [ ] create new configuration file 'prettier.config.mjs' for prettier in the root directory of the repository

       //
       // iobroker prettier configuration file